gem/oq-engine/doc/breaking-hazardlib.md

 on the ruptures we could reach speedups on single-site calculations of the order of 30x.

-However vectorizing on the ruptures means essentially to double the size of hazardlib, adding to every method vectorized by site a companion method vectorized by rupture, plus some logic to decide when to use an approach or the other depending on the number of sites.
+However vectorizing on the ruptures (with the current state of the code) means essentially to double the size of hazardlib, adding to every method vectorized by site a companion method vectorized by rupture, plus some logic to decide when to use an approach or the other depending on the number of sites.

 It should be noticed that working incrementamentally is not an option: as soon as a single GMPE (of the dozens normally used in a hazard model)